troysellers/sforceSlackInt/Slack Integration Guide.md

 There are three integrations that you are going to build:
 * Salesforce to Slack - notify on update of an Opportunity stage.
-* Slack Slash Commands -
+* Slack Slash Commands - provide a set of commands that Slack users can execute to see Salesforce data in Slack
+* Configure a Salesforce Bot to monitor Slack channels and respond

+Sounds like a lot?
+Well, luckily some of the [heavy lifting](http://coenraets.org/blog/2016/04/salesforce-slack-bot/) has been done for us and today we will be able to stand on the shoulders of giants as we go.

+Let's get started!

-## Notify Slack Team of Opportunity Status Update
+## 1 - Notify Slack Team of Opportunity Status Update
 ### What you will do
 1. Create a Slack Team & Channel
 2. Add the Slack Webhook